Learn more about the program, ask questions about the application process, and receive the latest news about the DEHAP program.

 If DEHAP assistance will be referenced in a Stipulated Agreement to resolve an active eviction case, the DEHAP Stipulated Agreement form available here should be used.

 W-9s – The W-9 should be completed with the Tax ID for the entity that receives payment and manages taxes for the income on the unit.
 In some cases, this may be a property management company.
 In these cases, the W-9 should be completed with the property management company’s Tax ID and signed by the property manager.
+Documentation of property management agreement may be required.
 Rent paid by DEHAP is taxable income to the landlord/owner, who will receive a 1099 from DSHA.

 Rent Ledger – You will be required to upload a rent ledger or past due statement detailing months and amounts due.
 If you already keep one, this will most likely suffice.
 This does not have to be complicated but does need to detail months, fees, and amounts due.
 A screenshot of sample is below and sample file available here.